Special forces soldier in full combat gear at night with night vision goggles, representing the cumulative training load tactical athletes manage

 • Training becomes sustainable

 Training is not about one workout.
 It is about the total stress you can manage and recover from over time.
+A practical framework for understanding where friction in that process comes from is the training load friction model, a structured way to identify what's limiting your load tolerance.

 References: